sujithsumo-cloud/CloudOps-NOC-AutoRemediation/Docs/10-Cost-Estimation.md

 This document provides the estimated monthly AWS cost for the CloudOps NOC Automation project.

 The purpose of this estimation is to understand the operational cost of the solution before production deployment.
-The project is designed for a small environment with one Amazon EC2 instance and a server monitoring automation workflow.
+The project is designed for a small environment with one Amazon EC2 instance and an automated monitoring and incident-response workflow.

+The finalized project scope contains two automation levels:

+- **P1 – HTTPD service automation**
+- **P2 – CPU utilization automation**

-The pricing shown below is based on the AWS Pricing Calculator for the Mumbai Region (ap-south-1).
-Actual charges may vary depending on resource usage.
+The pricing shown below is an estimate for the Mumbai Region (ap-south-1).
+Actual charges may vary depending on resource usage, AWS pricing changes, and applicable Free Tier benefits.

 ---